 What can you do in your 20s to make life easier in your 50s?

-Right now you are in your 20s and still maturing but I have 6 tips for you to do in your 20s to make life better when you’re in your 50s.
+Right now you are in your 20s and still maturing but I have 6 things for you to do in your 20s to make life better when you’re in your 50s.

-- One of the most important things to learn and do is Budget.
-Yes make a budget even if you are single and stick to it; include a portion for retirement.
-Create savings for emergencies such as your auto breaks down, as you mature it will include the hot water heater (yes I know how mundane).
+Yes, make a budget even if you are single and stick to it; include a portion for retirement.
+Create savings for emergencies such as your auto breakdowns, as you mature it will include the hot water heater (yes I know how mundane).

 In our 20s we all think we have plenty of time, which is because we are still maturing; but if you take the 6 steps above and work them into your life now when you hit your 50s your life will be easier and more balanced.
 Why is it important to be balanced?
 Balance brings happiness and harmony which is important for mental health.